What to Do in Northern California in December

 Mushroom Hunting w/ the Mendocino Coast Botanical Gardens

-This event can be done from the safety of your home and/or on site in Mendocino.
-The two parts include a virtual mushroom ID’ing workshop held online and an optional guided walk through the gardens with a mycologist.
+Mushroom ID’ing workshops and guided walks through the gardens with a mycologist.
 Plus, the botanical gardens are a must-visit, so this might be a good excuse to go there!

 Where: Mendocino Coast Botanical Garden